valedictum/42-Cursus/README.md

     ⏳ Ring 4 - NetPractice (SOLO, about 50 hours)

         "NetPractice is a general practical exercise to let you discover networking."

+	⏳ Ring 4 - CPP Modules 00-04 (SOLO, about 70 hours in total)

+		CPP Module 00 - "This first module of C++ is designed to help you understand the specifities of the language when compared to C. Time to dive into Object Oriented Programming!"

+		CPP Module 01 - "This module is designed to help you understand the memory allocation, reference, pointers to members and the usage of the switch in CPP."

+		CPP Module 02 - "This module is designed to help you understand Ad-hoc polymorphism, overloads and orthodox canonical classes in CPP."

+		CPP Module 03 - "This module is designed to help you understand Inheritance in CPP."

+		CPP Module 04 - "This module is designed to help you understand Subtype polymorphism, abstract classes and interfaces in CPP"

+  	⏳ Ring 4 - miniRT (GROUP, about 280 hours)

+        "This project is an introduction to the beautiful world of Raytracing."

+    ⏳ Ring 4 - Exam Rank 04